peterpeterparker/web-social-share/readme.md

        ]

 ### Installation in a Ionic v3 project

+As of version 2.0.0, the component can't be bundled in Ionic v3 projects anymore, at least as far as I know.
+If you wish to use it such a project, stick to version 1.1.0 of the component.

+    $ npm install web-social-share@1.1.0

 After having installed the version 1.1.0 of the library, proceed with following steps: